-Our population is ageing; the over 65 age group saw the largest increase of any age bracket from the 2011 to the 2016 census.
-With this ageing trend brings an increase in sedentary lifestyles, reduced mobility, increase in falls as well as chronic and age-related diseases.
-One of the simplest ways to counteract the adverse effects of ageing is exercise, however it can be difficult and intimidating for an older adult or person living with disease to reach the WHO's target of 150 minutes exercise per week.
-Often people don't even know where to start.
+Our population is ageing; the over 65 age group saw the largest increase of any age bracket from the 2011 to 2016 census.
+This ageing trend brings an increase in sedentary lifestyles, reduced mobility, an increase in falls, as well as chronic and age-related diseases.
+One of the simplest ways to counteract the adverse effects of ageing is exercise.
+However, it can be difficult and intimidating for an older adult or person living with disease to reach the WHO's target of 150 minutes of exercise per week.
+Often, people don't even know where to start.